 Roberto Carlos, Dani Alves, Alexis Sanchez, Lionel Messi, Lorenzo Insigne, and Frank Ribery are all examples of different types of wide players, all of whom are under 5ft 8”.

-Both occupy similar roles, albeit in different ways, but there’s almost 1ft in height difference between them.
+Both occupy similar roles, albeit in different ways, but they’re almost a 1ft in height difference between them.
 Veratti is 5ft 5”, while Pogba stands 6ft 3”.

 While we can witness Peter Crouch (6ft 7”) scoring a towering header at the back post, we can just as easily marvel at the quickness, agility, and skillfulness of Sebastian Giovinco (5ft 4”).